- Language: en

 - Writing the translations and local formats.
 Usually done by translators.

-internationalization and localization.
-The names of the settings are an
+involves internationalization and localization.
+The name of the setting is

 Here are some other terms that will help us to handle a common language:

 - locale name¶

 sr_Latn.
 The language part is always in lowercase.
 The country part is in titlecase if it has more than 2 characters, otherwise it’s in uppercase.
 The separator is an underscore.

 - language code¶